DioneProtocol/odyssey-tooling-sdk-go/README.md

 	subnetID, _ := newSubnet.Commit(*deploySubnetTx, wallet, true)
 	fmt.Printf("subnetID %s \n", subnetID.String())

-	// we need to wait to allow the transaction to reach other nodes in Fuji time.Sleep(2 * time.Second)
+	// we need to wait to allow the transaction to reach other nodes in Testnet time.Sleep(2 * time.Second)

 	newSubnet.SetSubnetAuthKeys(subnetAuthKeys)